Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you want to step it up a notch, you could also remove all access to the Microsoft Store and all installed applications.

-Unfortunately, there is no GUI method to configure this setting.
-Luckily there is a CSP available. (beware of the Enterprise requirement!)
+Unfortunately, there is no GUI method for configuring this setting.
+Luckily, a CSP is available.
+(Beware of the Enterprise requirement!)

 OMA-Uri: